DreamOfTheRedChamber/leetcode/README.md

 #### Whiteboard coding sins <a id="sins-whiteboard-coding"></a>
 * whiteboard coding does not simulate daily workflow of software engineers, thus might generate high false positives and false negatives.
-  * finish algorithms in 20 min in a bug-free and clean way requires lots of practice. not impartial for experienced engineers who does practice leetcode a lot such as Max Howell.
+  * finish algorithms in 20 min in a bug-free and clean way requires lots of practice.
+It does not only require interviewee to understand algorithms and data structures, but also really proficient in these, sometimes even remember pretty tricky test cases.
   * the optimization process in algorithm questions is over-optimization.
 In practice, only improve performance when necessary.
   * stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.